rordenlab/dcm2niix/README.md

 [See releases](https://github.com/rordenlab/dcm2niix/releases) for recent release notes.
 [See the VERSIONS.md file for details on earlier releases](./VERSIONS.md).

+## Contribute

+dcm2niix is developed by the community for the community and everybody can become a part of the [community](./CONTRIBUTE.md).

 ## Running

 Command line usage is described in the [NITRC wiki](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#General_Usage).
 The minimal command line call would be `dcm2niix /path/to/dicom/folder`.
 However, you may want to invoke additional options, for example the call `dcm2niix -z y -f %p_%t_%s -o /path/ouput /path/to/dicom/folder` will save data as gzip compressed, with the filename based on the protocol name (%p) acquisition time (%t) and DICOM series number (%s), with all files saved to the folder "output".
 For more help see help: `dcm2niix -h`.